Enzyme: Etymology and history

 Eduard Buchner submitted his first paper on the study of yeast extracts in 1897.
 In a series of experiments at the University of Berlin, he found that sugar was fermented by yeast extracts even when there were no living yeast cells in the mixture.
 He named the enzyme that brought about the fermentation of sucrose "zymase".
 In 1907, he received the Nobel Prize in Chemistry for "his discovery of cell-free fermentation".
 Following Buchner's example, enzymes are usually named according to the reaction they carry out: the suffix -ase is combined with the name of the substrate (e.g., lactase is the enzyme that cleaves lactose) or to the type of reaction (e.g., DNA polymerase forms DNA polymers).

 The biochemical identity of enzymes was still unknown in the early 1900s.
 Many scientists observed that enzymatic activity was associated with proteins, but others (such as Nobel laureate Richard Willstätter) argued that proteins were merely carriers for the true enzymes and that proteins per se were incapable of catalysis.
 In 1926, James B. Sumner showed that the enzyme urease was a pure protein and crystallized it; he did likewise for the enzyme catalase in 1937.
 The conclusion that pure proteins can be enzymes was definitively demonstrated by John Howard Northrop and Wendell Meredith Stanley, who worked on the digestive enzymes pepsin (1930), trypsin and chymotrypsin.
 These three scientists were awarded the 1946 Nobel Prize in Chemistry.

 The discovery that enzymes could be crystallized eventually allowed their structures to be solved by x-ray crystallography.
 This was first done for lysozyme, an enzyme found in tears, saliva and egg whites that digests the coating of some bacteria; the structure was solved by a group led by David Chilton Phillips and published in 1965.
 This high-resolution structure of lysozyme marked the beginning of the field of structural biology and the effort to understand how enzymes work at an atomic level of detail.

 Classification and nomenclature

-Enzymes can be classified by two main criteria: either amino acid sequence similarity (and thus evolutionary relationship) or enzymatic activity.
+Enzymes can be classified by two main criteria: either their enzymatic activity or their amino acid sequence similarity (and thus evolutionary relationship).

-Enzyme activity.
+Enzyme activity

 An enzyme's name is often derived from its substrate or the chemical reaction it catalyzes, with the word ending in -ase.
 Examples are lactase, alcohol dehydrogenase and DNA polymerase.
 Different enzymes that catalyze the same chemical reaction are called isozymes.

 The International Union of Biochemistry and Molecular Biology have developed a nomenclature for enzymes, the EC numbers (for "Enzyme Commission").
 Each enzyme is described by "EC" followed by a sequence of four numbers which represent the hierarchy of enzymatic activity (from very general to very specific).
 That is, the first number broadly classifies the enzyme based on its mechanism while the other digits add more and more specificity.